 This topic will be led by former LWVHC Member, Debi Miller.

-Before the meeting on October 8th please read the following three articles (but join us in any case):
+Before the meeting on December 10th please read the following article (but join us in any case):

-this is the third of a series of educational programs on policing in NC.
-The virtual program will include information about Criminal Justice Education and Standards Commision responsible for developing the minimum entrance standards for a law enforcement officer , and the recruitment and hiring process of several local sherrif and police departments.
+this is the Fifth of a series of educational programs on policing in NC.
+The virtual program will include information about the oversight of North Carolina law enforcement departments.

 Register HERE After registering you will receive a confirmation email containing information about joining the meeting.

 Here is a link the the 4th Police Program program found on the LWV - North Carolina YouTube channel.